paulross/cpip/docs/doc_src/intro.rst

 .. [#] Other standards are of interest: "C++98" [ISO/IEC 14882:1998(E)] describes more limited pre-processing (no variadic macros for example).
 "C++11" [ISO/IEC JTC 1/SC 22 N 4411 in draft] and C++14 does not substantially change this.
 In any case CPIP attempts to emulate common custom and practice (yes, including variadic macros).

-.. [#] Of course the preprocessor has to do many other minor tasks such as replacing trigraphs and removing comments.
+.. [#] Relevant `C standards <http://www.open-std.org/JTC1/SC22/WG14/>`_ [www.open-std.org] (draft, open access).
+Relevant `C++ standards <http://www.open-std.org/JTC1/SC22/WG21/>`_ [www.open-std.org] (draft, open access).

+.. [#] Specifically the pre-processor has to do the first 6 (out of 8 or 9) *phases of translation* (for example see ISO/IEC 9899:1999 (E) ©ISO/IEC Sect.
+5.1.1.2 Translation phases).
+Simplified they are:

+    #.
+Map physical source file multibyte characters to the source character set.
+Trigraph sequences are replaced by single-character representations.
+    #.
+Line continuation characters ``\`` are deleted splicing physical source lines to form logical source lines.
+    #.
+The source file is decomposed into preprocessing tokens and white-space (including comments).
+Each comment is removed and replaced by one space character.
+    #.
+Preprocessing directives are executed and macro invocations are expanded.
+A ``#include`` preprocessing directive causes the named file to be processed from phase 1 to 4, recursively.
+All preprocessing directives are then deleted.
+    #.
+Each source character, escape sequence and string literal is converted to the execution character set.
+    #.
+Adjacent string literal tokens are concatenated.

-.. [#] Rationale for International Standard - Programming Languages - C Revision 5.10 April-2003 Sect.
+.. [#] Rationale for International Standard - Programming Languages - C `Revision 5.10 April-2003  <http://www.open-std.org/JTC1/SC22/WG14/www/C99RationaleV5.10.pdf>`_ Sect.
 6.10.3.4